CooperBigFoot/CAMELS-CH/docs/model_implementation_guidelines.md

 ### Implementation Guidelines

-- Use a dedicated configuration class for each model (e.g., `TSMixerConfig`, `TiDEConfig`).
+- Extend the `BaseConfig` class for each model (e.g., `TSMixerConfig`, `TiDEConfig`).
-- Provide methods to:
-  - Convert configuration to dictionary (`to_dict`)
-  - Create configuration from dictionary (`from_dict`)
-  - Update parameters safely (`update`)
+- Define a `MODEL_PARAMS` class variable listing model-specific parameters.
+- Override `__init__` to include model-specific parameters while passing standard parameters to the superclass.
 - Use appropriate type hints for all attributes.
 - Implement validation logic for interdependent parameters.
-- Provide clear default values that work reasonably well.

 ### Standard Hyperparameters

-All model configurations should include these standard parameters (with consistent naming):
+All standard parameters are already defined in `BaseConfig`:

 - `input_len`: Length of the historical input sequence (lookback window)
 - `output_len`: Length of the forecast horizon (prediction steps)